QQ3646/eng_coursework25/slides.md

     Before arranging evacuations, we should consider methods with parameters of functional types.
   </li>
   <li v-click="2">
-    For each such parameter, we check whether there are leaking uses that dominate the return point.
+    For each such parameter, we check whether there are escaping uses that dominate the return point.
   </li>
   <li v-click="3">
     If there is such a use, mark the <b>argument</b> as <i>escaping but not requiring evacuation</i>